- Constructive Dismissal

 Human rights matters are deeply personal, and often times they can involve other workplace issues such as wrongful dismissal or constructive dismissal.
 Our lawyers want to hear your story and fight for you.
 Let us help you.

 - Under the Alberta Human Rights Act, an individual has one (1) year from the date of an act of discrimination to file a human rights complaint with the Alberta Human Rights Commission.
 This is a strict deadline, and it is not negotiable.
-If you believe that you may have been discriminated against in the workplace, it is very important that you seek legal advice as soon as possible, as waiting too long could jeopardize your ability to make a complaint.
+If you are an Alberta employee who believes that you may have been discriminated against in the workplace, it is very important that you seek legal advice as soon as possible, as waiting too long could jeopardize your ability to make a complaint.

 An employer is required to accommodate a disability.
 Even if there is a part of your job you can’t do, your employer is probably not allowed to fire you for that.
 You should speak to an employment lawyer right away to help you handle this.